authzed/terraform-provider-authzed/CONTRIBUTING.md

 ### Pull Requests

 1. Update the README.md with details of changes if appropriate
-2. Update the CHANGELOG.md with details of changes
+2. The PR should work against the main branch
-3. The PR should work against the main branch
+3. Include appropriate tests

-4. Include appropriate tests
+Note: While the changelog is automatically generated from commit messages, it may be curated for clarity during the release process.

 ## Documentation